ZAHIDKHATTAKCS/Frontend-Web-Development-BootCamp/Readme.md

 - `Note` remember that CDN is only used for practice its used for production mean don't deploy your website with CDN

 ## <p align="center">Day 17</p>
+- `Ternary Operator` Ternary Operator is the shortcut form of if else statement here is the example <br>
+<p align="center">username == "zahid" ? zahid : error &nbsp; ? this means if the username == zahid so run the code after ? , and : means else runs this code</p>

+- learn about if else statements in react

+- learn about local and global variables in react

+## <p align="center">Day 17</p>
 ### <p align='center'>Learn about React Components</p>